AUTHENTIC EXPERIENCES

 I don’t mean to be arrogant, but many uneducated people have poor conversational ability and a limited worldview.
 Interactions may be limited to “Which country?”

 However, I talk to everyone and have had many conversations lasting a few hours around the world.
 Did I get to understand their culture?
 Possibly in a limited way.
 Fortunately, English is the one common international language.
 I speak only English, and my brain is not wired for language.
-Having language conversational ability is necessary for even those limited encounters.
+Having language conversational ability is necessary to get the most out of even those limited encounters.

 Only once in three months did anyone ask me what I was doing in this nontouristic town or why I was in China.
 That conversation was limited to Google Translate and didn’t go anywhere.
 It was rare for any card player to even look at me.
 I believe that interacting with strangers is not part of Chinese culture.
 On my seven trips to China, I have had great interactions for short periods with English speakers.
 They all had a university education.

 My travel experiences are most often with other travellers.
 I put myself out there to engage as many fellow travellers as possible.
 It is often amazing who you meet.
-Most travellers have an interesting story and can learn from their travel experiences or about their home culture.
-I have spent a few weeks with other travellers who are accepting of an older man.
+Most travellers have interesting stories and one can learn from their travel experiences or about their home culture.
+I have spent a few weeks travelling with other travellers who are accepting of an older man.

-HOW to INCREASE the CHANCE of AUTHENTIC EXPERIENCE
+HOW to INCREASE the CHANCE of AUTHENTIC EXPERIENCES

 Couchsurfing.com may be the best way to meet locals.
 Locals host to meet travellers or improve their English.
 Most already have English skills.
 CS is the main way to stay free in locals’ homes and share experiences, activities, and meals.
 Unfortunately, couchsurfing doesn’t work well for single older men.
 I rarely get accepted.

-• Hitchhiking is generally safe and a great way to meet locals.
+saves money, is generally safe and is a great way to meet locals.
 It is surprising how often one is invited to stay with them and share meals.

 Work